Sustainable Groundwater Management Act: Implementation

 The approval of Proposition 1, the Water Quality, Supply, and Infrastructure Improvement Act, guaranteed $900 million in funding for the development of a Groundwater Sustainability Program.
 The State Water Resources Control Board (SWRCB) administers $800 million, and the DWR will administer the remaining $100 million as Sustainable Groundwater Planning Grant Funds for developing programs that support the SGMA.
 The DWR has released the first draft of the Proposal Solicitation Package (PSP) for GSPs.
 This initial PSP has made $86.3 million available for the, "planning, development, or preparation of GSPs" and a minimum of $10 million from the initial PSP has been earmarked for Severely Disadvantaged Communities.
 Eligibility for grant approval requires that the GSPs address high- or medium-priority basins.
 The SWRCB has already released its initial round of funding for certain preventive and restorative groundwater initiatives which can be seen below.

-Full implementation of the groundwater sustainability act could force 750,000 acre of farmland out of production according to the Public Policy Institute of California.
+Full implementation of the SGMA could force 750,000 acre of farmland out of production according to the Public Policy Institute of California.